Budget Pacing in Repeated Auctions: Regret and Efficiency without Convergence: Aggregate Guarantee: Approximate Liquid Welfare

-Before proving Theorem~\ref{thm:main.new}, let us sketch the proof and provide intuition.
 One easy observation is that since $B_k$ is an upper bound on the liquid welfare obtainable by agent $k$, any agents who are (approximately) exhausting their budgets in our dynamics are achieving optimal liquid welfare.
 We therefore focus on agents who do not exhaust their budgets.
 We'd like to argue that such agents are often bidding very high, frequently choosing pacing multipliers equal to $0$ (i.e., bidding their values).
 This would be helpful because our auction is assumed to be a core auction, which implies that either the high-bidding agents are winning (and generating high liquid welfare) or other, budget-exhausting agents are generating high revenue for the seller (which likewise implies high liquid welfare).

 Why should agents who are underspending their budget be placing high bids in many rounds?
 While it's true that the pacing dynamics increases the next-round bid whenever spend is below the per-round target, this is only a local adjustment and does not depend on total spend.
-We make no convergence assumptions about the dynamics and, as we show in Appendix~\ref{app:regret.example}, regret bounds do not directly imply a bound on liquid welfare.
+We make no convergence assumptions about the dynamics and, as we show in \Cref{app:regret.example}, regret bounds do not directly imply a bound on liquid welfare.
 So how do we analyze bidding patterns in aggregate across rounds?

+It is here where we use the fact that agents use generalized pacing algorithms.
+For each $k$, the evolution of the multipliers $\mu_{k,t}$ has the following convenient property: over any contiguous range of time steps $[t_1, t_2]$ such that the multiplier is never $0$ or $\overline{\mu}$, the total amount spent from time $t_1$ to time $t_2$ is determined by $\mu_{k,t_2} - \mu_{k,t_1}$.
+More precisely,